-There’s No One and Done with User Experience
+There’s No One-and-Done with User Experience

 Test, refine, and test again.
 As with most medical treatments, continued monitoring and changes in treatment are always needed to achieve optimal results.
 The same is said with your user experience strategy.
-As your dialogue with your audience continues and evolves, so should the design elements and environment that nurtures your conversation. regardless of your taste, you must evolve to your audience’s preferences—regardless of what your intuition may tell you is best.
+As your dialogue with your audience continues and evolves, so should the design elements and environment that nurtures your conversation. regardless of your taste, you must evolve to your audience’s preferences— despite what your intuition may tell you is best.
 Remember above all, your care and environment should be patient-centric at all times in order to meet your patient’s needs.

-No Thy Patients
+Know Thy Patients

 The key to successful UX is a defined understanding of what your audience needs and how they find that information.
-In most cases, this means creating a simple journey through a user’s desired destination, be it a set of directions to a medical resource on a page.
+In most cases, this means creating a simple journey through a users desired destination, be it a set of directions to a medical resource on a page.
 Open communication with your audience should be the number one priority for both healthcare marketers and medical systems alike.